Make ZURZUVAE®

-Select each profile to see why ZURZUVAE® (zuranolone) may be appropriate for these patient types.
+Select each hypothetical profile below to explore the symptoms of each woman with PPD and see why ZURZUVAE may be appropriate for them*

 • No history of depression or antidepressant use